-Learning to listen to your body and when you are full is crucial for weight loss and optimal digestion.
-The body needs to be nourished with nutrient-dense whole foods, but overeating any food puts an extra burden on the digestive system.
+Listening to your body and when you are full is crucial for weight loss and optimal digestion.
+The body needs to be nourished with nutrient-dense whole foods, but overeating any food burdens the digestive system.
 The extra calories from overeating are unnecessary.
 Eating until you are 80 percent full and not overeating is a powerful weight loss tip.

 By practicing these simple yet powerful weight loss tips, the ten pounds of excess weight I carried dropped away healthily.
 It can be just as challenging to lose weight without a strategy that works, whether someone has 100 pounds to lose or 5 pounds to lose.

-If you are struggling to lose weight, sign up here to get your weight loss cheat sheet with life-changing weight loss tips.
+If you are struggling to lose weight, sign up to get your weight loss cheat sheet with life-changing tips.

 The following are some of my favorite smoothies for weight loss.